 “An apple for me too, please,” Scott added.

 Jason opened the refrigerator, and turned.
 “Would you like one or two apples, Scott?
-I’m going to have two.”
+They’re kind of small, so I’m going to have two.”

 “Here, let me quarter and core those,” Betty offered.
 “That will make them easier to eat.”